hpehl/dockerfiles/wildfly/domain/README.md

 ## Host Controller

-The host controller defines one server called `server-one` with `auto-start=true`.
+The host controller defines one server called `server-one` with `auto-start=false`.
 When starting the host controller, you have to provide specific parameters:

 - The name of the link to the domain controller must be `domain-controller`.
 - The name of the the server group for `server-one` using the environment variable `SERVER_GROUP`: